tytydraco/yessleep/out/My_Pareidolia_has_ruined_another_Valentines_Day.md

 It was in the pattern of our server’s tie, as well as on the red tablecloth beside me, formed from a very particular set of creases.
 It was on Taylor’s plate, as the arrangement of her half-eaten veal parmesan had created the image of a single bulging eye above a hooked nose.

-Forcefully, I scratched the small of my back while keeping my eyes locked on Taylor, trying to keep this date afloat.
-Judging by her newly furrowed brow, I appeared to be doing a terrible job at hiding my distress, however.
-My clipped fingernails dragged against the burning patch of skin through my undershirt, but it was no use.
+Forcefully, I scratched at small of my back, all the while maintaining eye contact with Taylor, trying to keep this date afloat.
+Judging by her newly furrowed brow, I appeared to be doing a terrible job at hiding my distress.

+My clipped fingernails clawed at the burning patch of skin, over and over again, left to right and then right to left, drawing a few drops of blood in the process.
+It was no use.
 No matter what I did, the sensation refused to yield.

 The itch always gets worse when the face is around, and the face always comes around when I’m on a date.